lukaszsliwa/action_action/README.md

 # ActionAction

-A simple way to build and use Service Objects in Ruby.
+Simpler way to build and use Service Objects in Ruby.

 ## Installation